What is Mung Bean Sticky Rice?

-Mung Beans Sticky Rice is a special part of my childhood.
-My family often have xôi (sticky rice) for breakfast, and mung beans sticky rice is always served as an easy, cheap yet nutritious option.
+Mung Bean Sticky Rice is a special part of my childhood.
+My family often eats xôi (sticky rice) for breakfast, and mung beans sticky rice is always an easy, cheap yet nutritious option.
 The coconut milk adds a slight creaminess to the rice.

-During normal days, my family eats mung beans sticky rice with fried onions, a mix of roasted sesame seeds & peanuts and some coconut flakes.
-For Lunar New Year and other special occasions, it’s a side dish to accompany other savoury dishes like Vietnamese Braised Pork Belly (Thịt Kho Tàu)!
+On normal days, my family eats mung beans sticky rice with fried onions, a mix of roasted sesame seeds & peanuts, and some coconut flakes.
+For Lunar New Year and other special occasions, it’s a side dish to accompany other savory dishes like Vietnamese Braised Pork Belly (Thịt Kho Tàu)!

 My childhood memories consist of my mom soaking the glutinous rice the night before, then waking up to steam it for us to enjoy before going to school.
 The traditional method requires steaming the rice, but as a lazy cook, I opt for using the rice cooker, which makes it much easier and faster.
 I usually make a big batch, then refrigerate/ freeze it and use the leftovers as breakfast for several days.

 - The glutinous rice makes the sweet taste and unique texture of this dish!

 - I use the split (yellow) mung beans to add a creamy taste, and texture and boost the nutrient of the dish.
 I don’t recommend using green mung beans as they take way longer to cook and require soaking.
 Using split mung beans also allows you to cut the preparation time by a lot and no soaking is required.

 First, soak the glutinous rice overnight in plenty of water.
 After draining and rinsing the rice, add the split mung beans, and just enough coconut milk to cover the rice.
 Alternatively, you can substitute coconut milk with water.
 Then cook in a rice cooker or on a stove pot, and add a pinch of salt!